On this page

 Visa application charge

-All applicants for a parent category visa are required to pay a first and second visa application charge (VAC).
+All applicants for a parent category visa are required to pay a first instalment of the visa application charge (first VAC) and the second instalment of the visa application charge (second VAC).

 A first VAC must be paid per applicant and must be paid at the time the applicants lodge their application.
 The first VAC is a processing fee and is not refunded if the application is unsuccessful.